Spike-based Neuromorphic Computing for Next-Generation Computer Vision: Neuromorphic Devices and Circuits

-Several synaptic circuit using traditional CMOS circuit have been reported in the literature.
-Indiveri et al. reported synapses in 800 nm process technology with both short and long term plasticity \cite{indiveri2006vlsi}.
+Several synaptic circuit using traditional CMOS circuits have been reported in the literature.
+Indiveri et al. reported synapses in 800 nm process technology with both short and long-term plasticity \cite{indiveri2006vlsi}.
 Another analog CMOS synapse was reported in \cite{koickal2007analog} with on-chip STDP (spike time dependent plasticity) learning.
-Similarly there have been several other works such as \cite{ebong2011cmos}, \cite{tovar2008analog} etc. In recent years, more attention has been focused towards NVM (Non-Volatile Memory) crossbar architecture which has great promise for efficient synaptic implementation for in-memory computing.
+Similarly there have been several other works such as \cite{ebong2011cmos, tovar2008analog}, etc. In recent years, more attention has been focused towards NVM (Non-Volatile Memory) cross-bar architecture, which has great promise for efficient synaptic implementation for in-memory computing.